A-beidas/Decision-Tree/README.md

 </ul>
 <h3>Execution</h3>
 <ul>
-    <li>For the mushroom dataset, preferred is using a threshold of more than 0.9</li>
+    <li>For the mushroom dataset, preferred is using an information gain threshold of more than 0.9</li>
     <li>Training Size is the percentage of the dataset number of instances (although divided by 100; range between [0, 1])</li>
 </ul>